all3n/jobdeploy/docs/faq.md

-# 常见问题
+# Frequently Asked Questions

-1. 无法创建文件夹
+1. Unable to create a folder
-	* 使用不同账户，执行执行脚本时候sudo经常会碰到 sudo: sorry, you must have a tty to run sudo这个情况，其实修改一下sudo的配置就好了
+   * When executing scripts with different accounts, you may encounter the error "sudo: sorry, you must have a tty to run sudo."
+You can modify the sudo configuration to resolve this.
-	* vi /etc/sudoers
+   * Edit the /etc/sudoers file.
-	* 注释掉 Default requiretty 一行
-	* 意思就是sudo默认需要tty终端。注释掉就可以在后台执行了。

-2. 无法使用sshkey
+   * Comment out the line "Default requiretty."
+   * This line means that sudo requires a tty terminal by default.
+Commenting it out allows execution in the background.

+2. Unable to use SSH key
-	* .ssh 权限
+   * Check the permissions of the .ssh directory.
-	* authorized_keys 600
+   * Set the permissions of the authorized_keys file to 600.
-	* .ssh 700
+   * Set the permissions of the .ssh directory to 700.

 3. Permission denied
-	* 如果使用账号不具有创建目标部署文件夹目录权限导致
-	* 如果你部署user 为 deploy 你要部署到 /target/a1
-	* 可以通过 chgrp deploy /target,chmod 775 /target 修改目标目录上层目录group 权限
+   * If the user account does not have permission to create the target deployment folder, you may encounter this error.
+   * For example, if you are deploying as the user "deploy" and want to deploy to /target/a1, you can modify the permissions of the parent directory by running: chgrp deploy /target and chmod 775 /target.

 4. Auth Fail
-	* 是否密码更换过，如果更换过，请删除 ~/.jobdeploy/my.properties password 一行，然后重新部署使用password auth项目会重新提示输入密码
+   * If you have changed your password, delete the line "password" in ~/.jobdeploy/my.properties and redeploy.
+This will prompt you to enter the password again for password authentication.

-5. deploy not update
+5. Deploy not updating
-    * 如果重新部署过，但是你已经ssh 并且在current link 路径下，会发现并没有自动更新文件，因为你还在上次deploy 路径中，需要cd $PWD 才能切换最新的部署路径中
+   * If you have redeployed but the files are not automatically updated when you SSH into the current link path, it's because you are still in the previous deployment path.
+Use the command "cd $PWD" to switch to the latest deployment path.